 After an interview, follow up with a brief email to the interviewers.
 Thank them for their time, reiterate your interest in the job and suggest they contact you if they have any further questions.

-Finding the right role can take longer than you anticipate.
+Finding the right role may take longer than you anticipate.
 Don’t be discouraged – there are likely a number of factors influencing the timeline that are out of your control.
-It’s really important to remain positive for your own wellbeing, as well as the way you present yourself to potential employers.
+It’s important to remain positive for your own wellbeing, and it’ll help with how you present yourself to potential employers.